sfl0r3nz05/DistributedBchFWArchIoT/FlowDiagrams/RetrieveUpdate/README.md

 If selectable, the node retrieves the manifest from the ledger.
 If this operation if not posible, it will send an error.

-5- Using the Content ID present in the manifest, the retrieval node retrieves the image from IPFS net.
-It uses the sign in the manifest to verify the image.
+5- Using the Content ID, the retrieval node retrieves the image from IPFS net.
+It uses the author's sign and the digest in the manifest to verify the image.
 If the image is not verifiable, it sends an error.
 (ERR_IMAGE_NOT_VERIFIABLE)

 6- The Retrieval Node sends the image and the manifest to the device.